Last Updated: February 2026

 Choosing the Right Probiotic Supplement

 When evaluating probiotic products for your dog, look for these quality markers.
 Multi-strain formulas that combine different Lactobacillus, Bifidobacterium, and other strains provide broader coverage than single-strain products.
 Adequate CFU count should be at least 1 billion CFUs per dose for small dogs, higher for larger breeds.
 Third-party certifications such as cGMP manufacturing and NASC (National Animal Supplement Council) compliance indicate quality control.
 Additionally, consider formulas that combine probiotics with complementary ingredients, since postbiotics (the beneficial compounds produced by probiotics) and colostrum (which supports gut lining repair) work synergistically with live probiotic cultures.
-Plentum's 12-in-1 formula, for example, combines probiotics, postbiotics, and colostrum in a powder sachet format designed for maximum bioavailability — particularly useful for dogs with active digestive issues who may not tolerate chews well.
+Plentum's 9-ingredient formula, for example, combines a postbiotic complex, prebiotics, and colostrum in a powder sachet format designed for maximum bioavailability — particularly useful for dogs with active digestive issues who may not tolerate chews well.

 Frequently Asked Questions